All Episodes

 We have a lot to do today, folks.

-As always, is sit tight.
+As always, just sit tight.

 We'll be back and resume right after this.

-America's anchor man on the technological and societal cutting edge.
+America's Anchorman on the technological and societal cutting edge.

-A couple of more things, as checked a couple questions from some of you in the uh member email, you will not find the podcast, our podcast listed in the iTunes Music Store podcast section.
+You will not find the podcast, our podcast, listed in the iTunes Music Store podcast section.

 It's not how you do this.